 Apron Sink

 Apron sinks (AKA farmhouse sinks) are more commonly seen in kitchens than in bathrooms.
-That being said, these types of sinks are a viable option for the bathroom.
+But they are still a viable option for a bathroom sink.
 Apron sinks are usually much deeper than other sinks.
 They are recessed into the countertop, and the front part of the basin is exposed.
 If you are looking for a vintage, farmhouse look in your bathroom, an apron sink might be the choice for you.

 Trough Sink

 While more commonly seen in public bathrooms, trough sinks are also an option for private bathrooms.
 Trough sinks are wide and deep.
-They come in a variety of sizes and can be used as an alternative to a double sink.
+This bathroom sink comes in a variety of sizes and can be used as an alternative to a double sink.
 Trough sinks can either be drop-in or wall mounted.

 If you are looking to replace your bathroom sink or to remodel your entire bathroom, give us a call at Shakespeare Home Improvement Co. to get a free estimate.